Frosthaven/cyberpunk-ff06b5-research/docs/working-theory.md

 ## Lingering Questions

--Are all parties accounted for?
+- Are all parties accounted for?
 Or are there even more memories mixed in all of this besides the player's, Johnny's, and Shaitan's?